Skip to main content

 District Assessments

 District assessments are typically given during the school year to help teachers see progress toward College and Career Readiness Standards in subjects such as math and language arts.
-Teachers can use the information from these assessments to work collaboratively with their colleagues to plan lessons and provide support for individual students.
+Teachers can use the information from these assessments to work collaboratively with their colleagues to plan lessons and provide learning support for individual students.

 State Assessments